 Salmon is considered a fatty fish, meaning it is full of omega-3 fatty acids.
 Salmon is also an excellent source of protein and can help a person feel more satisfied at meals.
 Salmon may not be as budget-friendly as some other protein options.

-Cauliflower has a lot of protein with very few calories.
-One cup of chopped cauliflower has 27 calories and 2 g of protein.
+Like broccoli, cauliflower offers a lot of protein compared to its low calorie count.
+One cup of chopped cauliflower has 27 calories and

-Also known as bok choy, this vegetable gets much of its calories from protein and is full of antioxidants.
+Also known as napa cabbage, this vegetable is full of antioxidants.

 Chicken breast is a lean source of protein.
 The majority of its calories come directly from protein when served without skin.
-A 136 g skinless chicken breast provides around 26 g of protein.
+A 100 g skinless chicken breast provides around

 Spirulina is a bacteria that grows in both fresh and salt waters.
 It offers a variety of nutrients and protein from a small amount of its powdered form.

 Sun-dried tomatoes are an excellent addition to many dishes and are widely available.
-They offer both a good source of protein, as well as additional nutrients and fiber.
+They offer protein, as well as additional nutrients and fiber.

-Guava is a tropical fruit that may not be available everywhere.
-Guava is one of the most protein-rich fruits available.
-It also offers additional nutrients, such as vitamin C.
+Guava is a small tropical fruit with a sweet flavor.
+Guava is one of the most protein-rich fruits available, with about

 Peas are high in protein, fiber, and other nutrients.
-Peas are inexpensive, easy to find, and can be used in lots of recipes.
+Frozen peas are inexpensive, easy to find, and can be used in lots of recipes.